Region: Europe

 CreditSight View Comment

-AS OF 28 Feb 2025BNP remains one of the more diversified bank names in Europe.
+AS OF 23 Jun 2025BNP remains one of the more diversified bank names in Europe.
 Its strong business and geographic diversification has helped it maintain good profitability and asset quality.
 It has extensive operations in Italy via its subsidiary BNL.
 Earnings have been resilient, with CIB a stand-out performer.
 Liquidity and funding metrics look sound.
 Asset quality has held up well, although an outlier is the group’s personal finance business.
 The latter is being restructured, to focus more on auto finance rather than personal lending.
 BNP’s capital position strengthened in 2024 but it will weaken in 2025/6.
 It is looking to expand now in insurance and asset management, likely to grow fee income.
-We upgraded its AT1 from Fair to Cheap in January 2025.
+Despite global uncertainty, BNP has not amended any of its target for 2025/2026.

 Recommendation Changed: October 30, 2018